Significant Figures Calculator

 Significant figures

-Significant figures in a numerical value represent the digits that carry meaning contributing to its precision.
-This includes all non-zero digits, any zeroes between non-zero digits, and trailing zeros in a decimal number.
-For example, in 103.00, all five digits are significant: the '1' and '3' as non-zero digits, the '0's as they are between non-zero digits, and the last '0' because it's a trailing zero in a decimal number.
-Leading zeros, like those in 0.0025, are not significant as they only indicate the position of the decimal point.
+Significant figures (often called sig figs) represent the specific digits in a numerical value that carry meaning and contribute to its precision.
+This includes all non-zero digits, any zeros sandwiched between non-zero digits, and trailing zeros in a decimal number.
+For instance, in the number 103.00, all five digits are significant: the '1' and '3' are non-zero digits, the first '0' sits between non-zero digits, and the final two '0's are trailing zeros in a decimal.
+Conversely, leading zeros, such as those in 0.0025, are not significant because they merely indicate the position of the decimal point.

-The concept of significant figures is crucial in scientific, engineering, and mathematical calculations as it reflects the accuracy of measurements and computations.
-When performing calculations, maintaining the correct number of significant figures ensures that the precision of the results is neither artificially increased nor reduced.
-This principle is vital for expressing the reliability of data and for making meaningful comparisons between different measurements.
+Understanding significant figures is essential in scientific, engineering, and mathematical calculations, as it directly reflects the accuracy of your measurements.
+When computing data, maintaining the correct number of significant digits ensures your result's precision is neither artificially inflated nor understated.
+This principle is vital for expressing data reliability and making meaningful comparisons across different measurements.

 Directions for use

-The number of significant figures should be less than 16, i.e., 15 is the largest number of significant figures this calculator can round to.
+The target number of significant figures must be less than 16.
+Therefore, 15 is the maximum number of significant figures this calculator can output.

 Rounding significant figures

-Let’s first define “rounding”.
-Rounding is the process of rewriting the number in a simpler form, while keeping its value close to the original value.
-For example, 1001 can be rounded to 1000.
-And 6.999999 can be rounded to 7.
-The resulting number is (slightly) less accurate than the original, but it’s much easier to pronounce and write it down.
+First, let’s define “rounding.”
+Rounding is the process of rewriting a number into a simpler form while keeping its value as close to the original as possible.
+For instance, 1001 can be rounded to 1000, and 6.999999 can be rounded up to 7.
+While the resulting number is slightly less precise, it is significantly easier to read, write, and communicate.

 Rounding numbers algorithm

-2. Look at the last digit you are keeping.
-If the NEXT digit is smaller than 5, keep the last digit the same; if the next digit is greater than or equal to 5, increase the last significant digit by 1.
+- Look at the very next digit immediately following your last significant figure.
+If this next digit is less than 5, keep your last significant digit exactly the same.
+If the next digit is 5 or greater, increase your last significant digit by 1.

-1. We want to round to 2 significant figures, so the last figure we are keeping (and not turning to 0) is zero: 1015 – here, we keep the bold digits and turn the other ones to zero.
+- We want to round to 2 significant figures, meaning the last digit we keep (and do not turn into a 0) is the first zero.
+In the number 1015, we keep the bold digits and turn the rest into zeros.

-2. Let’s look at the digit following the zero – it’s one.
-1 is less than 5.
-Therefore, the last significant digit is kept the same.
-The number becomes \$1\bar{0}00\$.
-The horizontal line above the second digit indicates that this number is rounded to the second significant figure.
+- Next, look at the digit following that zero, which is 1.
+Since 1 is less than 5, the last significant digit remains unchanged.
+The final rounded number becomes \$1\bar{0}00\$.
+The horizontal line over the second digit denotes that this number has been rounded to two significant figures.

 Now let’s look at 876:

-1. The last digit we keep is 7, and the second digit of the number is 876 – again, we keep the bold digits and turn the rest into zeros.
+- We want 2 significant figures, so the last digit we keep is 7.
+In the number 876, we keep the bold digits and turn the rest into zeros.

-2. The next digit after 7 is 6.
-6 is greater than 5.
-Therefore, we have to add 1 to the last kept digit: 7 + 1 = 8.
-The final number will be \$8\bar{8}0\$.
-Also, here, the horizontal bar is added above the second digit to demonstrate that the number was rounded to the second significant figure.
+- The digit immediately after 7 is 6.
+Because 6 is greater than 5, we must add 1 to our last kept digit: 7 + 1 = 8.
+The final rounded number is \$8\bar{8}0\$.
+Once again, the horizontal bar is placed above the second digit to indicate rounding to the second significant figure.

 Rounding decimals

-1. We want to round to three significant figures, so the last digit we keep is 5: 9.05675, where we only keep the bold digits.
+- We want three significant figures, so the last digit we keep is 5.
+In 9.05675, we focus on preserving the bold digits.

-1. We want to round to 3 significant figures.
-Therefore, the last digit we keep is 3.
-Note that the first zeros are not significant figures: 0.01234, where we only keep the bold digits.
+- We want to round to 3 significant figures, meaning the last digit we keep is 3.
+Remember, leading zeros are not significant.
+In 0.01234, we only keep the bold digits.

 Calculation example